 * For those who have taken the MCAT by the time of submitting an application, the average MCAT percentile rank must be at least 27 [scores obtained from MCATs taken on or after Jan 1, 2014 will be averaged for the purpose of calculating an average MCAT percentile rank).

-Underrepresented minorities in medicine, educationally and economically disadvantaged applicants who meet the above eligibility criteria and have decided to apply to M.D. programs in the state of Georgia in 2017 are strongly encouraged to apply.
-If you are interested in applying, please first contact the associate dean of admissions on the Macon Campus Dr E.S.Prakash at email@example.com by April 15, 2017.
+Individuals that identify as Black/African-American or Hispanic or as educationally and economically disadvantaged that meet the above eligibility criteria and have decided to apply to M.D. programs in the state of Georgia in 2017 are strongly encouraged to apply.
+If you are interested in applying, please first contact the associate dean of admissions on the Macon Campus Dr E.S.Prakash at firstname.lastname@example.org by April 15, 2017.